cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

 weight: 300
 ---

-This topic describes the various options for installing Cloudify Manager, including installation from an image and online and offline bootstrapping.
-After you have completed the installation, you need to upload plugins and create secrets in order for your installation to run in a meaningful way.
+This topic describes the various options for installing Cloudify Manager, including installation from an image, and online and offline bootstrapping.
+After you have completed the installation, you need to [upload plugins]({{< relref "plugins/using-plugins.md" >}}) and [create secrets]({{< relref "manager/using-secrets.md" >}}) in order for your installation to run in a meaningful way.

 ## Prerequisites for Installing a Cloudify Manager
 A Cloudify Manager has a set of prerequisites, related to both infrastructure and operating system.